 MATERIALS AND METHODS-

-Fish collection and sampling-Fifty-four healthy freshwater fish Cirrhinus mrigala (is also known as white carp) comprising both male and female, with an average body size of 6 cm and average weight of 50-60 gm were procured with the help of local anglers employing seine nets (70 x 80 m) from the Johila river, Amarkantak to aquatic toxicity laboratory, department of zoology for experimental purposes.
+Fish collection and sampling-Fifty-four healthy freshwater fish Cirrhinus mrigala (is also known as white carp) comprising both male and female, with an average body size of 6 cm and average weight of 50-60 gm were procured with the help of local anglers employing seine nets (70 x 80 m) from the Johila River, Amarkantak to aquatic toxicity laboratory, department of zoology for experimental purposes.
 The fish were carefully transferred using a net into a clean plastic bucket.
 Afterward, the fish were transferred to a pond- like structure constructed using tarpaulin of size (12m x 9m) positioned at rear of the autorickshaw to provide natural environment atmosphere for them.
 After being transported to the aquatic Toxicity Laboratory, Department of Zoology, Indira Gandhi National Tribal University, Amarkantak, the fish were disinfected by immersing them in a 0.1% KMnO4 solution.
-Twenty-four hours prior to the arrival of the fish, six well-ventilated aquariums, each measuring 75 X 37.5 X 37.5 cm with an approximate water capacity of 100 liters, were sanitized using a 1% potassium permanganate (KMnO₄) solution to ensure a clean environment.
-These aquariums, labelled I, II, III, and VI, each aquarium were filled with 50-60 liters tap water.
-The temperature of water was evaluated at 27±2°C, as determined by laboratory thermometer, and pH was recorded as 7 to 7.2 using litmus paper in aquarium.
+Twenty-four hours prior to the arrival of the fish, six well-ventilated aquaria aquariums, each measuring 75 X 37.5 X 37.5 cm with an approximate water capacity of 100 liters, were sanitized using a 1% potassium permanganate (KMnO₄) solution to ensure a clean environment.
+These aquariums, labelled I, II, III, and VI, each aquarium was filled with 50-60 liters tap water.
+The temperature of water was maintained at 27±2°C, as determined by laboratory thermometer, and pH was recorded as 7 to 7.2 using litmus paper in aquarium.
 After weighing the fish with digital hook weighing machine (GLUN), 6 fish were introduced into each aquarium contain 50-60L tap water.
 The water level was marked and each aquarium was securely covered with a lid.
 An air filter was used for aeration, ensuring a stress-free acclimatization process for the fish.

 The fish Cirrhinus mrigala (white carp) identifying by fin formula (Muniya et al., 2019).
 It reorganized for distinct coloration, with dark grey cycloid scales covering the back and silvery scales on the belly.
 The fins exhibit a greyish hue, with orange tinges on the tips of the pelvic, anal, and lower caudal fins.
 The fish has short, rounded head thick, slightly protruding lips.
 Notably, the dorsal and caudal fins are proportionally larger, while the pelvic, anal, and pectoral fins remain smaller.
 A distinguishing feature of Cirrhinus mrigala is its two pairs of barbels, where the maxillary barbels surpass the mandibular barbels in length.
 Both the male and female Cirrhinus mrigala can be identified through the observation of key characteristics: size (males are smaller), body shape (females are rounder), behavior (males exhibit more activity during breeding), and genital papilla structure (pointed in males, blunt in females).